-Guidelines for Supervisors of School Funded Activities
+Guidelines for Coaches and Supervisors of School Funded Activities

-- Review and be familiar with the emergency care plans for each student. - Participate in training to recognize signs of an allergic reaction and to call 911 if an allergic reaction is suspected.
+- Review and be familiar with the emergency care plans for each student. - Participate in training to recognize signs of an allergic reaction and to call 911 if an allergic reaction is suspected. - Make certain that an emergency communication device is available. - Identify who will be trained to administer the epinephrine auto-injector and identify where it will be stored.
+Stock epinephrine will be kept in the coach's medical kit. - Reinforce school guidelines on bullying, teasing, or harassment of students with food allergies. - Never question or hesitate to immediately initiate the emergency care plan if a student reports signs of allergic reaction.

-- Make certain that an emergency communication device is available. - Identify who will be trained to administer the epinephrine auto-injector and identify where it will be stored. - Reinforce school guidelines on bullying, teasing, or harassment of students with food allergies. - Never question or hesitate to immediately initiate the emergency care plan if a student reports signs of allergic reaction. - Offer only non-food items for rewards and/or incentives. - If food items are brought from home, they must be store bought, be in its original and unopened packaging, and have a food label listing the full ingredients.
+- Offer only non-food items for rewards, incentives, and celebrations. - If food items are brought from home, they must be store bought, be in its original and unopened packaging, and have a food label listing the ingredients.